 Haukland Beach has located 2 km before reaching Uttakleiv.
 You will see it before entering the tunnel.

-Kvalvika Beach is beautiful.
-Located in the edging of cliffs are two sandy beaches with a sea view.
-Still, from the mountain pass, a fantastic view of the Kvalvika Beach opens.
-You can make a track on Ryten and watch the Kvalvika Beach from the top.
-The place for camping is on the grass near the beach.
+Kvalvik’s beach is beautiful.
+At the edge of the cliff there are two sandy beaches overlooking the sea.
+However, the mountain pass offers fantastic views of Kvalvika beach.
+You can lay a route on Ryten and watch Kvalvika beach from above.
+The camping site is on the grass next to the beach.

-Drinking water can be taken from the stream directly on the beach.
-But, unfortunately, there is no toilet.
-The local commune is discussing this issue, but so far it is not.
+Drinking water can be taken from a stream right on the beach.
+But, unfortunately, there’s no toilet.
+The local community is discussing it, but so far it’s not.

-Kvalvika Beach became a trendy place last years.
+Kvalvika Beach has become a fashionable place in recent years.
 But most tourists leave the beach in the evening.
-This is a relatively secluded place for overnight.
+It’s a relatively secluded place to sleep.

 How to get there